cpfaff/my-project-managemt/README.md

 # my-project-managemt
-A repository for project and data management.
+The repository contains a collection of ideas for project and data mangement.